brunodrugowick/distributed-tracing-demo/README.md

 This demo is composed of 4 services.
 The first one ("first layer") balances requests between 2 and 3 (the "second layer" of services) which in turn ends up requesting info to the service number 4 (the "third layer" of the infrastructure).

 Service 3 has a `Thread.sleep(200)` to make it slower.
-You can see on Zipkin that he gets less requests than service 2 b ecause  of that.
+You can see on Zipkin that it gets less requests than service 2 because  of that.

 You may run the `scripts/start-all.sh` script, which starts everything and runs an `ab` (apache Bench) test for you to have some info on Zipkin server.
 After running it instructs you to head to `http://localhost:9411` and analyze the tracing information for yourself.